UplandsDynamic/simple-stock-management/README.md

 ## Development Roadmap

 - No new features planned at present.
-To request a change or additional functionality, or to file a bug, please open a github issue and/or contact productions@aninstance.com.
+To request a change or additional functionality, or to file a bug, please open a github issue and/or contact dan@uplandsdynamic.com.

 ## Authors

-- Dan Bright (Aninstance Technological Consultancy), productions@aninstance.com
+- Dan Bright (Uplands Dynamic), dan@uplandsdynamic.com